40 Foods High In Dietary Fiber

 Final Thoughts

-People can sometimes find it challenging to get enough dietary fiber.
+Many people find it challenging to consume enough dietary fiber.

-However, this article shows that a broad range of fiber-rich foods is available, covering multiple food groups.
+However, this article demonstrates that a wide variety of fiber-rich foods is available across multiple food groups.

-Including several of these foods daily is a simple way to increase fiber intake.
+Incorporating several of these foods into the daily is an easy way to boost fiber intake.

 Photo of author